Tips to Maintain Healthy Hearing

 The year-round availability of bananas makes them an excellent fruit to be consumed to promote the ears’ wellbeing.
 There is a variety of ways it can be consumed to meet the daily dietary intake.

 The pulp can be consumed directly.
 It can be sliced and mixed with morning cereals or making smoothies from them.
 Bananas are fun to eat!

 3. Broccoli (Magnesium, Vitamin K, Vitamin C, and Fibers)

 Pretreating individuals with magnesium (along with Vitamins A, C, and E) ensures that they do not suffer hearing loss occasioned by exposure to high noise levels.

-Although the younger ones tend to view these greens with abject disgust, efforts should be made to incorporate it to meals either steamed or raw.
+Although the younger ones tend to view these greens with abject disgust, efforts should be made to incorporate them into meals either steamed or raw.
 They are important pieces in our diets!

 4. Fish (Omega 3 and Vitamin D)

-The best dietary source for the intake of Omega 3 remains from fishes like sardines, tuna, and trouts.
+The best dietary source for the intake of Omega 3 remains from fishes like sardines, tuna, and trout.
 They contain a high amount needed for the daily dietary intake.

 Apart from its known advantages in helping in the anti-inflammatory and anti-aging process, recent studies have correlated the importance of Omega 3 in reducing hearing loss due to aging by 40 percent.